 (f) Any of the vitamins or minerals listed in point 1 of Part A of Annex XIII to FIC, and present in significant amounts as defined in point 2 of Part A of Annex XIII to FIC

-Once the mandatory and the supplementary nutrients are declared, no other nutrient can be added to the nutrition declaration as it is a ‘closed list’.
-Where another nutrient, not on this list, must be declared on the label, as a result of a requirement of the nutrition or health claims legislation (Regulation (EU) No. 1924/2006), the amount of the nutrient or other substance must be labelled in the same field of vision i.e. in close proximity to the nutrition declaration.
+The amount of any nutrient not listed above cannot be added to the nutrition declaration, as it is a ‘closed list’.
+Where another nutrient, not on this list, must be declared on the label as a result of a requirement of the nutrition or health claims legislation (Regulation (EU) No. 1924/2006), the amount of the nutrient or other substance must be labelled in the same field of vision i.e. in close proximity, to the nutrition declaration.